-Benin’s compliance with UEMOA directives has been limited, as the UEMOA lacked enforcement powers (Dehove, 2010).
-Few of its renewed 2009 directives have been legally enacted; the chart of accounts is incomplete; transparency requirements remain unimplemented; and government financial reporting is incomplete and not timely (Akakpo, 2009, 2015).
+Few of the UEMOA’s renewed 2009 directives have been legally enacted in Benin, as the UEMOA lacks enforcement powers (Dehove, 2010).
+The chart of accounts is incomplete; transparency requirements remain unimplemented; and government financial reporting is incomplete and not timely (Akakpo, 2009, 2015).
 As a former Benin MP and Finance Committee member explained: ‘UEMOA directives must be translated into national laws, and … many countries are very slow to do so.
 This causes a gap between what is expected and what is actually done’.
-A senior government accounting official added that in: ‘All the organisations that receive public funds… no record-keeping is practically maintained...
-We issued a document to make people maintain accounting documents… implementation should have started from the beginning of 2010 but practically no institution or administration follows the instructions.’
 Financial accounting was so weak, auditors cannot track who expropriates funds.
 Serious impediments to the TAD implementing UEMOA directives by 2017-2019 include redundant functions, insufficient resources, and a lack of responsibility and efficiency (Direction Générale du Trésor et de la Comptabilité Publique, 2013).
-Following a UEMOA directive to convert the Chamber of Accounts, Benin’s SAI, into the Court of Accounts with more independence and resources to discharge its mission, political officials resisted (Akakpo, 2009) and it remains under-resourced.
+Politicians have resisted the UEMOA directive to convert the Chamber of Accounts, Benin’s SAI, into a Court of Accounts with sufficient independence and resources to discharge its mission (Akakpo, 2009).
 A senior government auditor remarked: ‘the government … prefers to give the resources to those institutions that it controls and uses the control results for one-sided and political purposes.
 That’s the tragedy with us!’.
 Another government auditor commented:

 I was just back from an [an attestation performance audit assignment]. …I’m in charge of Ministry X. Because of the lack of vehicles … I didn’t try to go to the mountainous regions [centre of Benin].
 There is no resource when it is about the Chamber of Accounts.
 I’m talking about human, material and financial resources. …for the performance [audit] … I’ve got two fiscal years’ management to examine and each is 50 billion [CFA francs, i.e. US$100 million].
 You see?
 It’s too superficial.
 I couldn’t go into any detail because I’ve got a deadline.

-In 2006, good governance reforms, including controlling corruption in response to public demands, were high on the incoming President’s agenda.
+In 2006, good governance reforms, including controlling corruption to meet public demands, were high on the incoming President’s agenda.
 The IGE was resuscitated and IGMs established in each ministry to conduct internal audits (Decree No.2006-319 – 04/12/2006) but they lacked resources and staff; and duplicated functions bred political infighting.
 Despite initial successes, little changed: ‘there was really no reform because our methods and practice remain the same [IGM official].
 Similarly, despite Parliament’s Finance Committee’s legal mandate to, ‘maintain a good State accounting system… there are no tools or qualified human resources to help them do the work [MP and former Finance Committee Chair].’
 Most members lack accounting skills or experience, thus they cannot scrutinise the few accounts provided.
-Such weak accounting facilitates neocolonial exploitation in tandem with local political leaders who share its fruits (Agbohou, 2012; Verschave, 1998).
+This facilitates neocolonial exploitation in tandem with local political leaders who share its fruits (Agbohou, 2012; Verschave, 1998).

-For example, it was noted that some French procurements lack transparent accounting.
-During the 2014-2015 field visit, the French group Bolloré’s acquisition of Benin’s port and railway construction was discussed with NGOs, union officials and some government officials.
+For example, some French procurements lack transparent accounting.
+During the 2014-2015 field visit, the French group Bolloré’s acquisition of Benin’s port and railway construction was discussed with NGOs, union officials and government officials.
 They claimed France was directly involved and the procurement bypassed regulatory procedures established within good governance reforms (e.g. Autorité de Régulation des Marchés Publics; Law No. 2009-02, directive No. 04/2005/CM/UEMOA, and decree No.2010-494).
 A Benin official commented on Benin’s railway construction contract thus: